skip to main content

 camping woman connects to internet with Starlink Mini.

-A few weeks ago, you had to be a Starlink VIP to get your hands on Elon Musk’s hottest new invention: the Starlink Mini.
+A few weeks ago, you had to be a Starlink VIP to get your hands on Elon Musk’s hottest new invention: the Starlink Roam 50GB.
 It’s a combo satellite receiver and Wi-Fi router that lets you connect to the internet from anywhere in North America.
 The device weighs less than a Macbook Pro, requires less juice than a light bulb, and offers internet speeds fast enough to stream live TV or host Zoom calls.

-Pros and cons of the Starlink Mini
+Pros and cons of the Roam 50GB

 Pros